 Projects seeking FHA Risk Sharing Insurance for MBP financing must meet all Threshold Criteria.
-Such projects are not required to compete with others but will be scored using the Competitive Scoring Criteria and must achieve a minimum total score of ninety-two (92) points including at least thirty-two (32) points in the Development Team Experience category in Section 4.1.1 (with no individual team member earning less than three (3) points below the respective maximum score), at least fourteen (14) points within the Developer Financial Capacity category outlined in Section 4.1.3, and at least twelve (12) points within the Development Quality Standards category in Section 4.6 below.
+Such projects are not required to compete with others but will be scored using the Competitive Scoring Criteria and must achieve a minimum total score of ninety-two (92) points including at least thirty-two (32) points in the Development Team Experience category in Section 4.1.1 (with no individual team member earning less than three (3) points below the respective maximum score), at least fourteen (14) points within the Developer Financial Capacity category outlined in Section 4.1.3, at least two (2) points within the Nonprofits (NPs), Public Housing Authorities (PHAs) and Minority/Disadvantaged Business Enterprises (MBE/DBEs) category outlined in Section 4.1.4, and at least twelve-fourteen (1214) points within the Development Quality Standards category in Section 4.6 below.